webpack-contrib/eslint-loader/README.md

 You can pass [eslint options](http://eslint.org/docs/developer-guide/nodejs-api#cliengine) using standard webpack [loader options](https://webpack.js.org/configuration/module/#useentry).

-Note that the config option you provide will be passed to the `CLIEngine`.
+**Note**: That the config option you provide will be passed to the `CLIEngine`.
 This is a different set of options than what you'd specify in `package.json` or `.eslintrc`.
 See the [eslint docs](http://eslint.org/docs/developer-guide/nodejs-api#cliengine) for more detail.

 ### `cache`